akrayvo/php-form-display-class/README.md

 A simple class to display HTML form elements using PHP.

 The goal of this class is to make displaying forms simple.
 It takes care of the syntax and encoding when adding HTML form input elements.
-It does NOT handle all from display (containers, labels, etc) or validation.
+It does NOT handle all HTML (containers, labels, etc.) or validation.

 ## Requirements
-* PHP >=5.1
+* PHP >= 5.1

 ## Installation
-Add the **FormHelper.php** class file to your project.
+Add the **FormHelper.php** file to your project.

 ## Basic Example
 HTML / PHP code